Skip to main content

 The tradeoff is the build era.
 Homes built 2005–2007 require more renovation planning than 2018+ construction.
 The spread between an updated Palms home and an original-interior Palms home is real and visible on tour.

 Rachel's take: Palms works well for buyers who want Delray, have a ceiling below Sound/Grand, and are comfortable evaluating renovation scope before making an offer.
-It's also the community I use to show buyers the contrast between "established Delray Valencia" and "newer Delray Valencia" — the difference is educational.
+It's also the community I use to show buyers the contrast between established Delray Valencia and newer nearby Valencia options — the difference is educational.

 Huntington Pointe — Delray Beach